New Hire Paperwork and Notice Requirements by State

 Author: Melissa A. Silver, XpertHR Legal Editor

 Please note that paperwork or notice requirements in a particular state may not necessarily apply to all private employers.
-The Employment Law Manual's state new hire paperwork sections offer detailed information, including coverage thresholds, regarding state-specific compliance requirements.
+Click on the state name for more details about the new hire requirements of that state.